Classes & Beyond

 Important Academic Details

 Freshman College participants register for 6 semester credit hours (across 2 classes) from a specific list of course offerings.
 All participants enroll in a 3 hour disciplinary course satisfying the general education curriculum and a 3 hour service learning course.
+For summer 2020, all courses will be taught online.

 The Freshman College courses provide academic credit toward graduation.
 Participants in Freshman College are responsible for completing their registered courses.
-The classroom requirements are demanding and require a focused commitment of time and effort.
+The class requirements are demanding and require a focused commitment of time and effort.

 A normal semester lasts approximately 15 weeks during the fall and spring semesters.
 Freshman College courses cover the same amount of material in 4 weeks.
 One day of class during Freshman College is the equivalent of one week of class during a regular semester.